m-abdelwahab/build-smarter-chatbots-workshop/README.md

 ➡️ `TODO`:

-1. Add the connection string to the `.env.local` file.
+1. Add the connection string to the `.env` file.
 It should look like this:

 ```bash
 MISTRAL_API_KEY=your-api-key